Metro Manila Subway: Rolling stock

 The Metro Manila Subway will use Sustina electric multiple units built by the Sumitomo Corporation and Japan Transport Engineering Company (J-TREC).
 The same type has been ordered by the Philippine National Railways for its North–South Commuter Railway project as the PNR EM10000 class.
-An order for 240 railcars, arrangeable into thirty 8-car trainsets, has been finalized by the Department of Transportation on December 21, 2020.
+Hitachi, along with Sumitomo and Mitsubishi, bought bid documents for the design, execution, and completion of 30 train sets in February 2020.
+An order for 240 railcars, arrangeable into thirty 8-car trainsets, has been finalized by the Department of Transportation on December 21.

 Trains will have a capacity of 2,242 passengers, which is more than the normal capacity of the rolling stock of the existing LRT Line 1, LRT Line 2, MRT Line 3, and the PNR Metro Commuter Line.
 At its base form, it is about twice longer than the 4-car trains of the LRTA 2000 class being used in the LRT Line 2.
 According to DOTr Undersecretary Timothy John Batan, each 8-car trainset will ease car traffic in Metro Manila equivalent to 1,300 cars, 220 jeepneys, or 60 buses.
 It will be powered through 1,500 V DC overhead lines similar to those ordered by PNR.

 Depot

-The line will have an underground depot in Ugong, Valenzuela, within the vicinity of the East Valenzuela station.
+The line will have a depot in Ugong, Valenzuela, within the vicinity of the East Valenzuela station.
 It occupies 4 ha of space and serves as the headquarters for the operations and maintenance of the line.
 The trains are parked on several sets of tracks, which converge onto the spur route and later on to the main network.

 A 20,000 sqm building will host the Philippine Railways Institute which will also be built within the depot vicinity.
 In addition, a 900 m test track and mock-ups of the tunnels, stations, and wayside equipment will be constructed for training purposes.

+Future

+Phase 2 (extensions to Bulacan and Cavite)

+In the 2023 plan, when the government approves the 194 flagship infrastructure projects, the subway's extension will lead to Bulacan and Cavite.
+The two routes will cover approximately 40 km.
+Also included in the plan is a 4 km extension to Asia World, which will connect to the Paranaque Integrated Terminal Exchange (PITX) and its namesake LRT-1 station.
+The planned extensions are under study and are expected to be financed by the Asian Development Bank (ADB) under the Infrastructure Preparation and Innovation Facility.

+Planned expansions

+In February 2023, the DOTr announced a collaboration with JICA to add more subways.
+At the time, transportation secretary Jaime Bautista said that the subways would be expanded to Cavite, and he also said there would be three to four lines.
+Although it is in the planning stage, it was announced during the state visit of President Marcos to Japan.
+In the following year, JICA also said there will be future subways, and this time, they also conducted a study for a 30-year railway master plan for the Greater Capital Region.